 The conventional treatment for relieving menopause symptoms is HRT – hormone replacement therapy.
 This replaces hormones that are decreasing in your body as you approach the menopause.
-However, for some women HRT is not a suitable treatment while others prefer a more natural approach to coping with menopause symptoms.
+However, for some women, HRT is not a suitable treatment while others prefer a more natural approach to cope with menopause symptoms.

 Menopause supplements – typically using natural herbs such as St John’s Wort or sage – may help reduce some menopause symptoms and relieve some common menopause complaints such as hot flushes or ageing skin.

 What are menopause symptoms?

 Common menopause symptoms include insomnia and waking during the night, night sweats and hot flushes, ageing skin and thinning hair.
 Some women experience vaginal dryness, weight gain and a lowered libido, along with joint pain and headaches.

 What are menopause supplements?

 Many menopause supplements are available off-the-shelf in supermarkets, health food shops and over the counter at chemists.
 As with all supplements, it’s best to get professional medical advice before taking menopause supplements, especially if you are also taking medication such as HRT.

 Menopause supplements include herbs that contain phytoestrogens, known as plant oestrogens.
 These mimic some of the behaviours found in the body’s oestrogen, which may lower during menopause and cause symptoms such as hot flushes.
 They work by binding to receptor sites in the body in a manner similar to oestrogen, though their effect is weaker than that of your body’s natural oestrogen.